Ms. Krista Bruyer

 ~ accepting new clients ~

 My career in mental health spans over a decade and during that time I’ve recognized the importance of tailoring my work to meet each client’s unique needs.
 I provide a collaborative environment to facilitate change and I meet all individuals at their own stage of readiness.
 As a psychologist, I utilize a strengths-based approach that is grounded in Positive Psychology and employ an attitude of hope in all of my interactions.
 My practice is a combination of therapeutic techniques, which have demonstrated and researched effectiveness, as well as my personality which results in counselling often infused with analogies and humor.
-I typically utilize Cognitive Behavioural Therapy and Acceptance and Commitment Therapy while also grounding my work firmly in compassion and genuine care for my clients.
+I typically utilize Acceptance and Commitment Therapy and Cognitive Behavioural Therapy while also grounding my work firmly in compassion and genuine care for my clients.
 I believe that by establishing a strong therapeutic relationship I can help my clients facilitate change, foster areas of strength, and create sustainable happiness.

 “Every person…is full of great possibilities that can be realized through imagination, effort, and perseverance.”